forivall/tacoscript/README.md

 ### [horchata](./packages/horchata)

 Parses TacoScript into an AST/[CST].
+Uses the same tree format as [Babylon], deviating where necessary.

     import * as horchata from "horchata"
     ast = horchata.parse(code, options)

 ### [cstify](./packages/cstify)

-Adds [CST] `sourceElements` to an existing JavaScript / estree CST.
+Adds [CST] `sourceElements` to an existing JavaScript / [Babylon] / estree CST.

 ### [tacotruck](./packages/tacotruck)
 _(Previously `tacoscript-generator`)_

-Generates TacoScript code from an estree AST/CST.
+Generates TacoScript code from a [Babylon] AST/CST.
 Will also generate JavaScript code while preserving whitespace.

     import generate from "tacotruck"